Josh Scalisi

 Note-taking

 The software I use for note-taking is Emacs with an Emacs package named Org (a.k.a.
 Org mode).
-Org files are plain text and are written using a feature-rich lightweight markup language that is much more powerful than Markdown.
-For example, as I mention in the next section, Org supports plain text spreadsheets, a feature I love.
+Org files are text files written using a feature-rich lightweight markup language that is similar to Markdown but much more powerful.
+For example, as I mention in the next section, Org supports plain text spreadsheets, which is an awesome feature.

 My dissatisfaction with other note-taking solutions is what caused me to start using Emacs and Org years ago.
-I now have several thousand Org files (e.g., uses/index.org).
+I now have several thousand Org files (such as uses/index.org).

 Spreadsheets

 The software I use for spreadsheets is Emacs with Org.
-Org spreadsheets are plain text and lack many features of other spreadsheet formats, but my personal spreadsheets include small data sets on which I perform basic calculations, and Org is perfect for such spreadsheets.
+Org spreadsheets are plain text, and as a result, they lack many features of other spreadsheet formats.
+But my personal spreadsheets include small data sets on which I perform basic calculations, and Org is perfect for such spreadsheets.

 Calculator

-The calculator I use is an Emacs package named Calc (not to be confused with calc).
+The calculator I use is an Emacs package named Calc (not to be confused with calc by Landon Curt Noll).

 Task management

 The software I use for task management is Emacs with Org.
-Org to-do lists are plain text and yet Org has every task management feature I want.
+Org to-do lists are plain text, and yet Org supports every task management feature I want.

 One feature I use a lot is the .+ repeater, which repeats a task a specified amount of time after it was completed (not scheduled to be completed).
 Surprisingly, very few of the task management apps I've evaluated have this feature.

 I use an Emacs package named org-wild-notifier to get task notifications.
-I prefer it to the package org-alert because the latter sent notifications nonstop for day-wide tasks until such tasks were marked as completed, which is crazy.
+I prefer org-wild-notifier to the similar package named org-alert because the latter sends notifications nonstop for day-wide tasks until such tasks are marked as completed, which is crazy.

 Calendar